shaun-yb/personal_website/src/pages/articles/2020-12-28-serialization-at-yvesblue/index.md

 ### Background

 An early architectural decision that we made early on at YvesBlue was to return a serialized representation of resources for all of our API endpoints, regardless   of what HTTP verb that endpoint correlates to.
 This basically means that for example, when we make POST endpoints, we want to return a serialized representation of that resource created.
 Or alternatively, if we made a PUT request, we'd want to return a serialized representation of the updated resource.
-Finally, we decided that we wanted to use JSON to implement our serializations.

 There were a few motives behind this.
 Primarily though, as a user of our API, I want to receive a written contract that ensures that a read or write to the database was successful.
 Additionally, as the user of the API, providing a thorough and consistent serialization of the resource will create written documentation on how the data model works.
 We can put the responses we are returning in our API documentation (we use Postman) along with documentation on what each field means.

 ### Challenges With Where We Were
-In our Rails application, three very important models are `Funds` and `Holdings`.
+In our Rails application, there are three very important models are `Funds` and `Holdings`.
 A `Fund` has many `Holdings`.
 Each `Holding` belongs to one and only one `Fund`.
 A truncated version of the migrations that would create these tables would look like this:

 ```
 create_table "funds", force: :cascade do |t|